Robo3D/User-Manuals/docs/source/ios-app/index.rst

 ---------------

 If you have multiple printers on the same network, you can manage them all from within the Robo app.
-To add an additional printer to your dashboard, simply select the 'Add Printer' button below the last printer on your dashboard.
+To add an additional printer to your dashboard, simply select the 'Add Printer' button below the last printer on your dashboard, and follow the instructions listed from the section 'Adding a Printer'.

 .. image:: images/dashboard-add-second-printer.png
    :alt: Add additional Printer